 Barbara Karaśkiewicz

-was born in communist Poland and took her first piano lesson at the age of five.
-Barbara graduated in 1999 from the Academy of Music in Katowice/Poland with distinction.
-She has further honed her piano skills in postgraduate studies under the famous Polish pianist Prof. Wojciech Świtała.
-In 2013 Barbara had completed her Ph.D. in piano performance and in 2018 has received the post-doctoral degree (habilitation).
-Both degrees were awarded by the Fryderyk Chopin University of Music in Warsaw.
+Barbara Karaśkiewicz (pron.: car-ash-kiev-each) was born in communist Poland and took her first piano lesson at the age of five.
+She graduated with distinction in 1999 from the Academy of Music in Katowice.
+She further honed her skills in postgraduate studies under the famous Polish pianist Prof. Wojciech Świtała.
+In 2013 she completed her Ph.D. in piano performance, and in 2018 she received her post-doctoral degree (habilitation), both awarded by the Fryderyk Chopin University of Music in Warsaw.

 Barbara Karaśkiewicz has released nine albums: